Leica M10 vs CL

 An illustration of the physical size and weight of the Leica M10 and the Leica CL is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably smaller (8 percent) than the Leica M10.
 Moreover, the CL is substantially lighter (39 percent) than the M10.
-In this context, it is worth noting that neither the M10 nor the CL are weather-sealed.
+It is worth mentioning in this context that the M10 is splash and dust resistant, while the CL does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.